-• Rachel Flowers has amazed audiences worldwide with her musical ability.
-At age 25, she's pursuing her dreams as a working musician and composer, yet today's music industry presents significant challenges.
+• Rachel Flowers continues to astonish audiences with her musical ability.
+At age 26, she's pursuing her dreams as a working musician and composer in a challenging music industry.

-• Being blind from infancy, Rachel faces additional hurdles: she needs personal assistance when traveling, adaptive technologies in the studio, and extra support at home.
+• Being blind from infancy, Rachel faces additional hurdles as she needs personal assistance when traveling, adaptive technologies in the studio, and extra support at home.

 My Rachel Flowers Story, by David Michael Kalman